 The Wilderness Act of 1964 established a system of wilderness areas across the United States.
 These areas are to be administered for the use and enjoyment of the American people and for the preservation of their wilderness character.
-In addition to the Wilderness Act, the Forest Service provides direction for the management of wilderness through Forest Service Manual 2320, as well as through wilderness management plans which provide wilderness-specific management direction and guidance.
+In addition to the Wilderness Act, the Forest Service provides direction for the management of wilderness through Forest Service Manual 2320.

-Two designated wilderness areas are located in part within the Custer Gallatin, the Absaroka Beartooth Mountains Wilderness with 916,599 acres located on national forest lands and the 133,848 acres of the Lee Metcalf Wilderness.
+Two designated wilderness areas are located in part within the Custer Gallatin, the Absaroka-Beartooth Wilderness with 916,599 acres located on national forest lands and the 133,848 acres of the Lee Metcalf Wilderness.
 These designated wilderness areas comprise about 1,050,448 national forest acres, which is nearly 35 percent of the Custer Gallatin.